gitli101/HomeAssignment/README.md

 </details>

+Using the same technologies that we are using in our team is a grate bonus :
 <details>
-  using the same technologies that we are using in our team is a grate bonus :
   <summary>Recomended Technologies</summary>

   Minio